 Some members try to explain that the priesthood ban on black men was just something unique to the priesthood.
 But if that's the case, why were not black women allowed to receive their endowments in the temples until 1978?
 It's bad enough to exclude black men from holding the priesthood but to deny both black men and black women the sealing ordinances and other ordinances required for exaltation is clearly racist.
 Why on earth wouldn't black families be allowed to be sealed to each other before 1978?

 And since black boys couldn't hold the priesthood, they couldn't be boy scout troop leaders either.
-The ban on blacks holding the priesthood had further-reaching implications than most members probably realized.
+The ban on blacks holding the priesthood had further-reaching implications than most members probably realize.

 When Gordon B. Hinckley was asked publicly about the ban, his response was he didn't know why blacks were banned from the priesthood for 150 years until 1978 and he just said it is all behind us now - much like his response to polygamy.
 In 2013, the Church finally responded to this issue by releasing an essay called 'race and the priesthood'.
-Unfortunately, it is merely a historical recap and provides no explanation.
+Unfortunately, it is merely a historical recap and provides little explanation.
 Read Race and the Priesthood and MormonThink's response'.
 If we are to accept the LDS Church as God's one true church on the earth, and is indeed lead by prophets that communicate with our Father in Heaven, then we think we deserve more of an answer.